 “A study that analyzed data from a national public opinion survey conducted in 2001 found that only 43 percent of U.S. adults believed that women should have the right to breastfeed in public places.
 Restaurant and shopping center managers have reported that they would either discourage breastfeeding anywhere in their facilities or would suggest that breastfeeding mothers move to an area that was more secluded.
 When they have breastfed in public places, many mothers have been asked to stop breastfeeding or to leave.
 Such situations make women feel embarrassed and fearful of being stigmatized by people around them when they breastfeed.
 Embarrassment remains a formidable barrier to breastfeeding in the United States and is closely related to disapproval of breastfeeding in public.
 Embarrassment about breastfeeding is not limited to public settings, however.
 Women may find themselves excluded from social interactions when they are breastfeeding because others are reluctant to be in the same room while they breastfeed.”(Services 2011)

-This has stripped the natural God given practice of its ultimate and miraculous beauty.
-Social practices in USA against breastfeeding mothers interfere with the health of both mother and child, it is a form of abuse, as breastfeeding is the healthiest remedy for coping with the traumatic after effects of childbirth, weight gain, and the milk–especially the colostrum–reinforces the newborn’s immune system, something artificial or non-human milk cannot do.
-In Iran, where the value of mother’s milk is appreciated, arguments against a mother’s right to nurse is simply odd, it’s viewed abnormal to interfere with a mom’s right to feed a starving baby.
-Mother’s are free to nurse in public places, restaurants, shrines, and mosque—as discussed; however, it is not recommended to feed in toilet areas because it is insanitary.
-It is not uncommon for one to see a mother pull a chador (long draping black cloak) around her to nurse a crying baby on a bus, public bench, or street: important is the child and his health.
+Prejudice towards breastfeeding women has stripped the natural God-given practice of its ultimate and miraculous beauty.
+Social practices in the USA against breastfeeding mothers interfere with the health of both mother and child: it is a form of abuse, and nothing else.
+Breastfeeding is the healthiest remedy for coping with the traumatic after-effects of childbirth, weight gain, and the milk–especially the colostrum–reinforces the newborn’s immune system, something artificial or non-human milk cannot effectively do for a woman or newborn child.
+In Iran, where the value of mother’s milk is appreciated, arguments against a mother’s right to nurse are simply odd: it’s viewed abnormal to interfere with a mom’s right to feed a starving baby.
+Mother’s are free to nurse in public places, restaurants, shrines, and mosques—as discussed; however, it is not recommended to feed in toilet areas because it is unsanitary.
+It is not uncommon for one to see a mother pull a chador (long draping black cloak) around her to nurse a crying baby on a bus, public bench, or street: important is the child and his/her health.
 When a mom has gotta’ nurse, a moms gotta’ nurse!
-No wonder more women feel less humiliated and more at ease to nurse in Iran than women in USA.
+No wonder more women feel less humiliated and more at ease to nurse in Iran than women in the USA!

 Iran VS US: the numbers, capitalism, and breastfeeding

-Are the social norms, moral codes, and laws the only thing impacting and preventing US mothers from breast feeding?
+Are the social norms, moral codes, and laws the only thing impacting and preventing US mothers from breastfeeding?
 Certainly, there is some impact when you look at the numbers.
-USA falls behind Iran on statistical rates involving breastfeeding research and data.
-Iran happened to make the top 10 list of countries with the highest breastfeeding rates, over 53% of Iranian newborns are exclusively breastfed, they are tied 8th with Egypt; meanwhile, USA and many other Euro countries did not make this list (The list consisted mostly of Islamic nations.)
-(Lorena 2014) However, much of these significant statistical differences have to do with support and the influence of capitalists.
+The USA falls behind Iran on statistical rates involving breastfeeding research and data.
+Iran happened to be among the top 10 on a list of countries with the highest breastfeeding rates, over 53% of Iranian newborns are exclusively breastfed, they are tied at 8th with Egypt; meanwhile, the USA and many other European countries did not make this list (The list consisted mostly of Islamic nations.)
+(Lorena 2014) However, much of these significant statistical differences have to do with support of breastfeeding moms and the influence of capitalists.

-Iran supports longer term breastfeeding than USA–where most breastfeeding mothers stop feeding when the child is at 6 months.
-We ask, “Why?”… again, in Iran it is considered Sunnah, and of course there are all the other previously discussed variables that lead to outstanding breastfeeding rates and longevity in the country.
-Islamic tradition calls for a woman to learn the importance of breast feeding her child for up to two years, this is of importance everywhere and anywhere in the Islamic country.
+Iran supports longer-term breastfeeding more than the USA–where most breastfeeding mothers stop feeding when the child is at 6 months.
+We ask, “Why?”
+Again, in Iran, it is considered Sunnah, and of course, there are all the other previously discussed variables that lead to outstanding breastfeeding rates and longevity in the country.
+Islamic tradition calls for a woman to learn the importance of breastfeeding her child for up to two years: this is of importance everywhere and anywhere in the Islamic country.
 The support for mothers in Iran is there, so the positive statistical data is there:

-You will find long term breastfeeding is more common in Iran, with little push or coercion for women to accept formula, which brings to mind the next issue which has also contributes to the downfall of breastfeeding women in USA.
-A final issue I would like to touch on–that is nearly non-existent in Iran–is one of putting capitalist agendas before the mother and child.
-Capitalists are working against mothers pursuing rights over their bodies and rights to breastfed their children in USA.
-Nursing mothers threaten the capitalists banking off of fake and unhealthy milk, so pushing formula and artificial milk on mothers is a very common practice in USA.
+You will find long-term breastfeeding is more common in Iran, with little push or coercion for women to accept formula, which brings to mind the next issue which has also contributed to the downfall of breastfeeding women in the USA.
+A final issue I would like to touch on–that is practically non-existent in Iran–is one of putting capitalist agendas before the needs of mother and child.
+Capitalists are working against mothers pursuing rights over their bodies and rights to breastfeed their children in the USA.
+Nursing mothers threaten the capitalists banking off of synthetic and unhealthy milk, so pushing formula and artificial milk on mothers is a very common practice in the USA.

 “In the United States, bottle feeding is viewed by many as the “normal” way to feed infants.
 Moreover, studies of mothers who are immigrants that examine the effects of acculturation have found that rates of breastfeeding decrease with each generation in the United States and that mothers perceive bottle feeding as more acceptable here than in their home countries.79–86 Widespread exposure to substitutes for human milk, typically fed to infants via bottles, is largely responsible for the development of this social norm.
 After reviewing data from market research and studies conducted during 1980–2005, the U.S. Government Accountability Office (GAO) reported that advertising of formula is widespread and increasing in the United States.
 Furthermore, the strong inverse association between the marketing of human milk substitutes and breastfeeding rates was the basis of the WHO International Code of Marketing of Breast-milk Substitutes (the Code).
 The Code has been reaffirmed in several subsequent World Health Assembly resolutions.
 However, its provisions are not legally binding in the United States.”

 US women often end up on limited government supplies of formula that tend to push capitalist agendas, which outweighs the importance of breastfeeding.
-Both welfare establishments and doctors’ offices in USA promote misleading ideals and beliefs in USA, often for companies that produce formula, like Nestle.
+Both welfare establishments and doctors’ offices in the USA promote misleading ideas and beliefs in the USA, often for companies that produce the formula, like Nestle.

-In retrospect, although women in Iran are recognized as ‘top mommas’, for keeping traditions on proper child nourishment alive, this does not mean they are immune from falling behind, adopting the same behavioral patterns as Americans towards breastfeeding.
-More and more Iranian women are working, turning towards the habit of pushing bottles on babies: they do it for convenience, rather than offering them the good stuff that so many research scientists have labeled as the best, most natural, and purest substance for the baby…mothers milk.
-Consider this message as my loving and heartfelt plea to all women, who really want to be the best at motherhood, do not fall into this web of western ideals and capitalist agendas that take away from the sweetness and beauty of our milk, milk that no man can recreate and is truly a gift from Allah.
+In retrospect, although women in Iran are recognized as ‘top mommas’ for keeping traditions on proper child nourishment alive, this does not mean they are immune to falling behind, adopting the same behavioral patterns as Americans towards breastfeeding.
+More and more Iranian women are working, turning towards the habit of pushing bottles on babies; they do it for convenience, rather than offering them the good stuff that so many research scientists have labeled as the best, most natural, and purest substance for the baby: mothers milk.
+Consider this message as my loving and heartfelt plea to all women, who really want to be the best at motherhood: do not fall into this web of Western ideals and capitalist agendas that take away from the sweetness and beauty of our milk, milk that no man can recreate and is truly a gift from Allah.